Diffuse, Attend, and Segment: Unsupervised Zero-Shot Segmentation using Stable Diffusion: Method

 The second observation is a direct consequence of the first one.
 In general, we found that attention maps tend to focus on \textit{object groups}, i.e., groups of individual objects sharing similar visual features (see segmentation examples in Fig.~\ref{fig:domainnet_paint}).
 In this example (Fig.~\ref{fig:attention}), the two people are grouped as a single \textit{object group}.
-The $8\times8$ resolution map from a location inside the group highlights a large portion of the entire group whereas the $16\times16$ resolution map from a location also inside the object highlights a smaller portion.
+The $8\times8$ resolution map from a location inside the group highlights much of the entire group.
+In contrast, the $16\times16$ resolution map from a location inside the object highlights a smaller portion.

 Theoretically, the resolution of the attention map dictates the size of its receptive field w.r.t the original image.
 A smaller resolution leads to a larger respective field, corresponding to a larger portion of the original image.
-Practically, lower resolution maps, e.g., $8\times8$ provide a better grouping of large objects as a whole and larger resolution maps e.g., $16\times16$ provide a more fine-grained grouping of components in larger objects and potentially are better for identifying small objects.
-Overall, the current stable diffusion model has attention maps in 4 resolutions $(h_k,w_k)\in\{8\times8,16\times16,32\times32,64\times64\}$.
+Practically, lower resolution maps, e.g., $8\times8$, provide a better grouping of large objects as a whole, and larger resolution maps, e.g., $16\times16$, give a more fine-grained grouping of components in larger objects and potentially are better for identifying small objects.
+The current stable diffusion model has attention maps in 4 resolutions $(h_k,w_k)\in\{8\times8,16\times16,32\times32,64\times64\}$.
 Building on these observations, in the next section, we will propose a simple heuristic to aggregate weights from different resolutions and introduce an iterative method to merge all attention maps into a valid segmentation.

 \textbf{A Note on Extracting Attention Maps.} In our experiments, we use the stable diffusion pre-trained models from Huggingface.
-These are prompt-conditioned diffusion models and normally run for $\geq50$ diffusion steps to generate new images.
-However, in our case, we want to extract attention maps for an existing clean image without conditional prompt efficiently.
+These prompt-conditioned diffusion models typically run for $\geq50$ diffusion steps to generate new images.
+However, in our case, we want to efficiently extract attention maps for an existing clean image without conditional prompts.
 We achieve this by 1) using only the unconditioned latent and 2) only running the diffusion process once.
 The unconditional latent is calculated using an unconditioned text embedding.
-Since we only do one pass through the diffusion model, we also set the time-step variable $t$ to a large value e.g., $t=300$ in our experiments such that the real images are viewed as mostly denoised generated images from the perspective of the diffusion model.
+Since we only do one pass through the diffusion model, we also set the time-step variable $t$ to a large value, e.g., $t=300$, in our experiments such that the real images are viewed as primarily denoised generated images from the perspective of the diffusion model.